AuthEceSoftEng/thesis-big-softeng-data/kafka-to-flink-integration/README.md

 # Integrate Kafka and Flink

-The guide below describes how to run Kafka and Flink on docker.
+The guide below describes how to run an integration script of Kafka and Flink on docker.
+The different terminals numbered below can be used for a more modular deployment of the docker services.

+### Terminal 1
-Build the docker image
+Build the pyflink image to run the flink job
 ```sh
 docker build -f Dockerfile --tag pyflink:latest .
 ```